mbucchia/OpenXR-Toolkit/index.md

 ## Requirements

-This software may be used with any brand of VR headset as long as the target application is developed using OpenXR.
-This software may be used with any GPU compatible with DirectX 11 and above.
+This software may be used with any brand of VR headset as long as the target application uses any GPU compatible with DirectX 11 and above, and is developed using OpenXR.

+The following OpenXR ToolKit features have additional restrictions:

-Fixed foveated rendering is only supported with the following GPUs:
++ Fixed foveated rendering is only supported with the following GPUs:

-* NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12.
+  + NVIDIA GeForce GTX 1600 series and RTX series, both DX11 and DX12.
-* AMD RX 6000 series, with DX12 only.
+  + AMD RX 6000 series, with DX12 only.

 ## Limitations

-+ This software was only extensively tested with Microsoft Flight Simulator 2020, it appears to work with War Thunder as well.
-Other applications are untested.
++ This software was only extensively tested with Microsoft Flight Simulator 2020.
-  + Contrary to popular belief, this software will not work with OpenVR-based games, like the majority of games you can find on Steam.
++ Other applications are untested but it appears to work with War Thunder as well.
++ It is also expected this software should work with most Steam games if they are using OpenXR (instead of Steam's OpenVR).
 + The menu does not display correctly on Pimax headsets;
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).